sydphi/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
-4c.
 What is the impact of imputing missing data on the estimates of the total daily number of steps?

-**Answer:** *Imputing the missing values with the mean from the 5 minute interval data created 86,129.51 total additional steps for an average of 1625.085 additional steps per day.*
+**Answer:** *Imputing the missing values by using the mens from the 5 minute interval data created an additional 86,129.51 tsteps for an average of 1625.085 additional steps per day.*

 ```r